-So if you think about it like this, an unborn child is particularly susceptible to chemicals absorbed through a mother’s skin, which is then passed into the blood stream and on to the fragile foetus.
+So if you think about it like this, an unborn child is particularly susceptible to chemicals absorbed through a mother’s skin, which is then passed into the bloodstream and on to the fragile fetus.

 10. It has someone’s seal of approval, so it must be okay to use?
 Not always true!

 As a consumer, sorting fact from fiction and truth from lies can be challenging.
 Every year, billions of dollars are spent on convincing us that the beautifully packaged concoction of who-knows-what that’s endlessly endorsed by big-name celebrities will change your life and transform your skin, not to mention make you look ten years younger.
 Don’t be fooled.
 Arm yourself with the right knowledge and make informed decisions about what you put on your skin and essentially, into your body.